Free Shipping + 30-Day Return Guarantee On All Cases

 Never leave your violin in direct sunlight, whether it’s inside or outside the case.

-Keep your case covered – Many high-quality cases come with nylon travel covers that add an extra layer of protection against heat and UV rays
+Keep your case covered – Many high-quality cases come with nylon travel covers that add an extra layer of protection against heat and UV rays.

 Store your violin in a cool, shaded place, preferably where temperature and humidity are stable.
+Read more of our tips to lower humidity in violin cases.

 Leaving your violin in a hot car is one of the worst things you can do to your instrument.
 Even if it’s just for a short period, the extreme heat buildup and high humidity inside a vehicle can cause serious, irreversible damage.